xinchishenwang/Yuxin-Fan.github.io/hobbies.md

 # Hobbies

 ## Cooking
-I started learning cooking when I was in Sweden.
-I enjoyed cooking and good at doing traditional Chinese food.
-Recieving too many great comment from my friends.
+I started learning cooking when I was 6.
+I enjoy cooking.
+I am good at doing traditional Chinese food and I can do some traditional Korean food.
+Recieving too many great comments from my friends.

-## Football
-I am at fullback in my College *Team-SAM*, I like playing football with my friends. when I was under pressure, I prefer to playing football.

-## Past Hobbies
+## Travelling

-I previously enjoyed table tennis and basketball, learned play the violin from 6 to 16 years old.
-However, I almost forget how to play it, I hope I can learn it when I am free.
+## Enjoying the symphony